lucidrains/block-recurrent-transformer-pytorch/README.md

     heads = 8,                      # number of attention heads
-    max_seq_len = 1024,             # the total receptive field of the transformer, in the paper this was 2 * block size block_width = 512,              # block size - total receptive field is max_seq_len, 2 * block size in paper. the block furthest forwards becomes the new cached xl memories, which is a block size of 1 (please open an issue if i am wrong) xl_memories_layers = (5, 6),    # which layers to use xl memories. very old deepmind papers have shown you only need the last penultimate layers to have cached key values to see majority of benefit num_state_vectors = 512,        # number of state vectors, i believe this was a single block size in the paper, but can be any amount recurrent_layers = (4,),        # where to place the recurrent layer(s) for states with fixed simple gating enhanced_recurrence = True,     # enhanced recurrence from ernie-doc paper, i have seen it to work well on my local machine
+    max_seq_len = 1024,             # the total receptive field of the transformer, in the paper this was 2 * block size block_width = 512,              # block size - total receptive field is max_seq_len, 2 * block size in paper. the block furthest forwards becomes the new cached xl memories, which is a block size of 1 (please open an issue if i am wrong) num_state_vectors = 512,        # number of state vectors, i believe this was a single block size in the paper, but can be any amount recurrent_layers = (4,),        # where to place the recurrent layer(s) for states with fixed simple gating enhanced_recurrence = True,     # enhanced recurrence from ernie-doc paper, i have seen it to work well on my local machine